leekinglai/ERCF_v3/Documentation/Flashing-Local-MCU.md

 > [!IMPORTANT]
 > These instructions assume you already have CAN communication working on your printer (unless you're using a USB connection).
 If you don't, check out [Esoterical's CANBus Guide](https://canbus.esoterical.online/).

+**Click on the relevant headings for your mainboard:

 <details>
 <summary>Flashing Katapult onto MMBv1.1</summary>